blockades/mmt_resources/Tools.md

 Encryption keys or other secret information can be securely backed up using 'sharding' and socially sharing the 'shards'.
 These are given to, for example, 5 friends, any three of which are able to re-combine them and retrieve the secret.
 The idea comes from a paper by [Adi Shamir](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing), "How to share a secret" in 1979.

+* [truename](https://github.com/kgibb8/truename-index) a user friendly implementation wrapped in a single `index.html` file written in Node and React.
+Simply open the file in your browser of choice.
 * [dyne.org Secrets](https://secrets.dyne.org/) a good implementation written in Clojure as well as a free web-based service and great documentation.
 * [ssss](http://point-at-infinity.org/ssss/) - a command line implementation of Shamirs Secret Sharing Scheme written in C.